pixelninja/sitemap_xml/README.markdown

 - `high` (1.00)
 - `mid`  (0.50)
 - `low`  (0.10)
 - You can also specify the numerical value, ranging from `1.00` to `0.10`.
-Just note that it required a leading zero and two decimal places.
+Just note that it requires a leading zero and two decimal places.

 The index/home page will automatically be set to 1.00.